The7thIronLegion/Hello-World/README.md

 # Hello-World
-A startin project to get my bearings in this program. :D My name is Legion and I like Chocolate
+A startin project to get my bearings in this program. :D My name is Jeff and I like Chocolate